dfki-ric/pytransform3d/_sources/user_guide/rotations.rst.txt

 applied incorrectly if this is not the case.

-*Each column* of a rotation matrix :math:`\boldsymbol{R}_{BA}` is a basis vector of frame :math:`B` with respect to frame :math:`A`.
+*Each column* of a rotation matrix :math:`\boldsymbol{R}_{BA}` is a basis vector of frame :math:`A` with respect to frame :math:`B`.
 We can plot the basis vectors of an orientation to visualize it.
 Here, we can see orientation represented by the rotation matrix